Height pairings for algebraic cycles on the product of a curve and a surface: Algebraic cohomology cycles

-\begin{cor} Let $\wt X$ be a smooth and projective three fold obtained from the product $X=C\times S$ of curve and surface by successively blowing up along smooth curves.
-Then the standard conjecture holds for $\wt X$. \end{cor}
+\begin{cor} Let $\wt X$ be a smooth and projective three-fold obtained from the product $X=C\times S$ of curve and surface by successively blowing up along smooth curves.
+Then, the standard conjecture holds for $\wt X$. \end{cor}